It’s the most wonderful time of the year – are you ready to capture it all, the joy, the wonder, the excitement and even the boredom?!

 Capture the details

-The days of children having to sit still and freeze and put on an artificial smile for the camera should be long behind us (after all, historically, the only reason for those pictures was the fact that cameras just couldn’t cope with movement, so everyone had to sit very, very still!).
+The days of children having to sit still and freeze and put on an artificial smile for the camera should be long behind us.
+After all, historically, the only reason to sit still for the photograph was the fact that cameras just couldn’t cope with movement, so everyone had to sit very, very still – there was just no other way to do it!
 Yet we still often insist that the kids sit nicely and fake a smile “for grandma”.

 So don’t ask your kids to say cheese.
 In fact, tell them straight out they don’t need to smile for the camera.
 Not now, not ever.
 Watch them, observe, and capture real, imperfect moments of what your life looks like in this moment.